mewore/redemption/README.md

 ### Advanced features

+- [ ] 💙 A spinning heartbeat line around the twig container, which shoots out towards the exit when done (and its path is defined by a Line2D)
 - [ ] 💜 Environment
 - [ ] 💜 Better-looking HUD
 - [ ] 💛 Menu SFX